John-Kymani Gordon

-John-Kymani Linton Michael Gordon (born 13 February 2003) is an English professional footballer who plays as a forward or winger for club Colchester United.
+John-Kymani Linton Michael Gordon (born 13 February 2003) is an English professional footballer who plays as a forward or winger for Rochdale, on loan from club Colchester United.

 Early life

 Gordon joined Crystal Palace at the age of eight having been scouted playing locally in Purley, London for the youth team Purley Panthers FC.
 He was promoted to the Crystal Palace under-18 squad aged 15 years-old, whilst also representing England under-16 against Croatia in the summer of 2018.